 1. Jabez Emworth Adams was born on 22 Oct 1800.
 [Ref] He died on 3 [Ref] or 5 [Ref] Apr 1801 and is buried in the Baldwin Cemetery in Canterbury.
 [Ref]

 3. David Fitch Adams was born on 1 Jul 1804.
 [Ref] He was baptised on 26 Aug 1810 in the Congregational Church in Canterbury.
-[Ref] He married Abigail Kingsbury Cary on 3 (John Bacon's records), 4 (the civil record [Ref]) or 6 (the church record) in Canterbury.
-[Ref] Abigail was the daughter of James Cary, Jr. and Phebe Howard.
+[Ref] He died on 10 Jul 1874 and is buried in the Hyde Cemetery in Canterbury.
+[Ref] Click here to see a photo of his grave.
+He married Abigail Kingsbury Cary on 3 (John Bacon's records), 4 (the civil record [Ref]) or 6 (the church record) in Canterbury.
 [Ref] They had two sons.
 [Ref] According to the 1840 census, in 1840 David and Abigail were living in Canterbury; with them lived a young woman and two boys under five.
 According to the 1850 census, in 1850 David and Abigail lived in Canterbury with their 10-year-old son; David was a farmer with real estate worth $2,500.
 According to the 1860 census, in 1860 David and Abigail lived in Canterbury; David had real estate worth $3,500 and a personal estate of $1,000; their son was a teacher.
 According to the 1870 census, in 1870 David and Abigail lived in Canterbury with their son, his wife and their grandchild.
 David was a farmer with real estate worth $1,600 and a personal estate of $3,000.

-4. Mary Bacon Adams was born on 9 Sep 1806.
+4. Mary Bacon Adams was born on 9 Sep 1806 in Griswold, New London, Connecticut.
 She was baptised on 26 Aug 1810 in the Congregational Church in Canterbury.
+She died about 1876.
 She married James Benajah Cary.

 5. Dr. George Leonard Adams was born on 29 Aug 1808 in Canterbury.
 [Ref][Ref] He was baptised on 26 Aug 1810 in the Congregational Church in Canterbury.
 [Ref] He died on 1 May 1844 and is buried in the Hyde Cemetery in Canterbury.
-[Ref] He married Elizabeth G. Pellet of Canterbury on 20 Apr 1836 in Canterbury.
+[Ref] Click here to see a photo of his grave.
+He married Elizabeth G. Pellet of Canterbury on 20 Apr 1836 in Canterbury.
 [Ref].
 She died on 17 Aug 1844 and is buried in the Hyde Cemetery in Canterbury.
 [Ref]

 7. Lydia Adams was born about 4 Aug 1812.
 [Ref] She was baptised on 30 Oct 1813 [Ref] in the Congregational Church in Canterbury.
 [Ref] Dumas [Ref] says that she died on 5 Nov 1813.
 Her headstone in the Hyde Cemetery in Canterbury says that she died on 5 Nov 1814, age 15 mos.